ReactFinland/site/pages/blog/2019-01-04_React-Finland-2019-Keynotes---Workshop-on-TypeScript-d7f77a22d178.md

 [Rick Hanlon](https://react-finland.fi/speakers/#rick-hanlon) from Facebook will discuss React Native and where it’s going in his keynote for the second day.

 Rick is well known for his contributions to Jest, a popular testing choice for React projects, and will be a great addition to the roster of React Finland.

-> It’s a good chance to [get a ticket for React Finland 2019 (24–26.04)](https://react-finland.fi/#tickets).
-We also have combos (workshop+conference) available for those wanting a deep dive.